FezVrasta/bootstrap-material-design/docs/4.0/material-design/list-groups.md

         <code>.bmd-list-group-col</code>
       </td>
       <td class="text-nowrap">
-        {% markdown %}None{% endmarkdown %}
+        None
       </td>
       <td>
-        {% markdown %}Flexbox column - additional class to use within an `.list-group-item` for layout, such as a multi-line content section.{% endmarkdown %}
+        Flexbox column - additional class to use within an `.list-group-item` for layout, such as a multi-line content section.
       </td>
     </tr>
     <tr>